Chalk SQL Reference

 Returns the Unicode code point of the only character of the string.

-• Concatenates two or more strings together.
+Concatenates two or more strings or lists.

 Checks if a string ends with a specified suffix.